 Welcome to FlashAlert Newswire - Colorado Springs/Pueblo

-FlashAlert® collects emergency information and news releases from Southern Colorado schools, military bases, businesses and organizations and provides it to the news media via a continuously updated web site and e-mails.
-It also automatically places this information into the web sites of participating stations and newspapers.
+FlashAlert® collects emergency information and news releases from more than 400 Southern Colorado schools, military bases, businesses and organizations and provides it to the news media via a continuously updated web site and e-mails.
+It also automatically places this information into the web sites of participating stations and newspapers and can send it directly to the public.

 FlashAlert Colorado Springs has two service tiers available.
 Due to the huge number of organizations that want to make weather closure announcements, not all organizations can be served with on-air messages.
 But many can be accommodated through the media's websites.
 Thus, two tiers based on organization size and type are available.

-• The basic service is for smaller churches, schools, businesses and groups of at least 50 people.
-It is free of charge and puts your emergency message onto the websites of Colorado Springs TV stations KRDO and KOAA, but not on air.
+• The basic service is for smaller churches, schools, businesses and groups of at least 30 people.
+It is free of charge and puts your emergency message onto the websites of Colorado Springs TV stations KRDO and KOAA and The Gazette, but not on air.
 You may register under four categories: private schools/daycares, smaller churches, businesses and organizations.
-You will see your posted information on these TV web sites:
+You will see your posted information on these media web sites:

 KRDO 13: krdo.com